SoFi student loan refi rates just dropped. Save even more and pay off debt faster. View your rate.

 Data courtesy of Policy Genius

-After an accident, you probably know to alert your insurance company as soon as possible.
+After an accident, you probably know to call the police and then alert your insurance company as soon as possible.
 But then what?
 Here are the steps.

-If you’re without a vehicle, our advice on the cheapest way to rent a car might interest you.
+If you’re without a vehicle, you may be interested in learning the cheapest way to rent a car.

 Your insurance company may direct you to one of their approved body shops for a review of the vehicle and its damage.
 If you have your own trusted body shop, ask the insurer if you can take it there.
 As long as the estimate seems reasonable, then the insurer should accept it.